0xPolygonMiden/compiler/docs/src/guides/rust_to_wasm.md

 [dependencies]
 # Use a tiny allocator in place of the default one, if we want
 # to make use of types in the `alloc` crate, e.g. String.
 We
-# don't need that now, but its good information to have in hand.
+# don't need that now, but it's good information to have in hand.
 #wee_alloc = "0.4"

 # When we build for Wasm, we'll use the release profile